awsdocs/amazon-ec2-user-guide-windows/doc_source/connecting_to_windows_instance.md

 1. Due to the nature of self\-signed certificates, you may get a warning that the security certificate could not be authenticated\.
 Use the following steps to verify the identity of the remote computer, or simply choose **Yes** or **Continue** to continue if you trust the certificate\.

 1. When prompted, enter the password that you recorded or copied previously\.

+## Connecting to a Windows Instance Using AWS Systems Manager Session Manager<a name="session-manager"></a>

+AWS Systems Manager Session Manager is a fully managed AWS Systems Manager capability that lets you manage your Amazon EC2 instances through an interactive one\-click browser\-based shell or through the AWS CLI\.
+For more information about how to connect to your instance with SSM Session Manager, see [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) in the *Systems Manager User Guide*\.

 ## Transfer Files to Windows Instances<a name="AccessingInstancesWindowsFileTransfer"></a>